borekKSH/bor-kur/README.md

 ## Development

 First, you need to set enviromental variables in `.env` file to connect the Contentful CMS to the project.
-You can recreate Contentful data model based on auto-generated TypeScript file in `types/generated/contentful.d.ts`.
+You can recreate Contentful data model based on generated TypeScript file in `types/generated/contentful.d.ts`.
 - `SITE_URL` should contain the url of your website.
 - `JWT_KEY` should contain some random string for creating JWT tokens.
 - `SECRET_LINK_PASSWORD` is a global password which will work on every password protected link as a backup and **is not required**.